Skip to content

 Project requirements

-The requirement behind the home, the design ambition, and the final outcome.
+The brief behind this reference project, the design response, and the documented outcome.

 The Foshan Headquarters Experience Center is presented as a 2000 sqm showroom concept for Fadior's 304 stainless steel whole-home systems.
 It brings kitchen, wardrobe, bath vanity, living, and outdoor kitchen displays into one coordinated specification path for architects, designers, and private clients.